 My work has been published or is forthcoming at over 25 journals, including the American Journal of Political Science, the British Journal of Political Science [2x], the Journal of Politics [2x], Nature Human Behvaior, Political Analysis, and the Proceedings of the National Academy of Sciences.
 Outlets such as National Public Radio's All Things Considered, The Asahi Shimbun, The Atlantic, The Economist, The Huffington Post, The Washington Post, and Yahoo!
 News have covered my research.

 As someone who deeply believes in the value of public scholarship, I often write about American or Japanese politics for outlets such as Foreign Policy, the Japan Times, the South China Morning Post, The Atlantic, and the Washington Post.
 I also regularly write on issues related to Japan for The Hill.

 Cities I've visited in Japan scaled and colored by size.

-I'm grateful to acknowledge research support from the Swedish Research Council and the Tokyo Foundation for Policy Research, in addition to other sources, and in the form of visiting positions at Keio University, Kobe University, Kochi University of Technology, Uppsala University, the University of Tokyo, and Waseda University.
+I'm grateful to acknowledge research support from the Swedish Research Council and the Tokyo Foundation for Policy Research, in addition to other sources, and in the form of visiting positions at Keio University, Kobe University, Kochi University of Technology, Kyushu University, Uppsala University, the University of Tokyo, and Waseda University.

 Land acknowledgment: The lands on which I work and study are the traditional, ancestral, and unceded territories of the Abenaki and other Algonquin peoples.